SovereignCloudStack/website/_i18n/en/_posts/blog/2023-08-21-diskless-flavors.md

 (except for the two new ones with SSDs, more on this later).

-With the [version 3 of the SCS flavor standard](https://docs.scs.community/standards/scs-0100-v3-flavor-naming), the formerly mandatory flavors with disk have been downgraded to recommended.
+With the [version 3 of the SCS flavor standard](https://docs.scs.community/standards/scs-0100-v3-flavor-naming), the formerly mandatory flavors with disks have been downgraded to recommended.
 Operators still should provide them for the best portability of apps written against older SCS standards, but they are no longer required to in order to be able to achieve the SCS-compatible certification on the IaaS layer.
-We recommend developers use the diskless flavors and allocate root disks dynamically.
+We recommend developers to use the diskless flavors and allocate root disks dynamically.

 The next section explains how this can be done and uses examples from SCS'